 Sit back and watch the garden of my thoughts grow!

-signifies that a thought has either sprouted, or grown in size.
+signifies that a new thought has sprouted.

-Hi hi!
 Welcome to my digital garden!

 This is a place for growth, casual exploration, and sharing about thoughts that I think would be helpful to others.

 I had the idea to create a writing website where a single page would perpetually grow in size as you added more articles.
 I was thinking that the articles were formatted with boxes laid in a mosaic layout, sort of like how a newspaper is laid out.
 But then I had this idea along with the concept of a digital garden, put two and two together, and now this page exists as a result.
 Look at all of these plant boxes!

 This is definitely not going to be a daily thing.
 There are seasons where plants may not grow, and there are times when plants thrive and I have a lot of thoughts to share.
 Some thoughts may grow big and strong; some may wilt away, never to be seen again, or they may serve as fertilizer for the next thought that may take its place.
 Some thoughts may even grow to the point where I can harvest them and they get their own separate page in the writings section!

 The mentality of this section is essentially "I post whatever I want, whenever I want".
 It may be an interesting space, it may not.
 Heck, this section could shut down at any time if I think it has lost its purpose.
 We shall see.
 Time will tell.07/17/2021